akveo/react-native-ui-kitten/docs/src/articles/design-system/theme.md

 - 2 `paragraph` styles, regular text
 - 2 `caption` styles, used by smaller texts, like tooltip or input caption
 - `label` style, used by label element
-- `button` text style, used by button element

 Each styles describes text `fontSize`, `fontWeight` and `lineHeight`, for instance, there is a final style applied by `c1` (caption 1) `Text` component: